knowit/snappysense/aws-iot-backend/DESIGN.md

   comparing mondays to mondays than january 1 to january 1
-- so there may be a table that is indexed by (location, day-of-the-week) and for each entry there is a table going back some number of weeks (TBD, but maybe 100?), and in each table element there is an object (factor, [{time, reading, ...}, ...])  where the exact fields of the inner structures are tbd.
+- so there may be a table that is indexed by (location, day-of-the-week) and for each entry there is a table going back some number of weeks (TBD, but maybe 100?), and in each table element there is an object (factor, [{time, observation, ...}, ...])  where the exact fields of the inner structures are tbd.
 This should be sorted with most recent timestamp first in the inner list.
-- there could be a lot of data here if we have one reading per factor per hour, this should be a consideration.
+- there could be a lot of data here if we have one observation per factor per hour, this should be a consideration.
 In principle, the table could be indexed by a triple, (location, day-of-the-week, hour-of-the-day)
 - this all makes it easy to report per-location and per-hour and/or per-day-of-the-week.